 - Potential sources of this pollution include natural sources, feral hogs, wastewater treatment systems, livestock and pet waste, and fertilizer and chemical runoff from croplands, pastures, lawns, landscapes, parks, and industrial sites.

-- To support the need for stakeholder involvement, the Texas Watershed Steward Program was initiated to provide science-based, watershed education to help citizens identify and take action to address local water quality impairments.
+- The Texas Watershed Steward Program was initiated to provide science-based watershed education to help citizens identify and address local water quality impairments.

 - While efforts to protect watersheds and restore water quality are in various stages, significant progress is being made.
 The Plum Creek, Attoyac Bayou, Buck Creek watersheds and portions of the Navasota River watershed have been removed from EPA’s list of impaired water bodies.

-- To leverage state resources, $5.7 million in externally funded grants over five years has been obtained to support critical water quality protection activities, identify sources of watershed contamination, and support educational programs.
+- To leverage state resources, $11.4 million in externally funded grants has been secured since 2015 to support critical water quality protection activities, identify sources of contamination and support educational programs.
 Planning efforts facilitate on-the-ground action to protect and improve water quality.

 - On-going activities include septic system repairs and/or replacement for low-income households, implementation of agricultural and silvicultural conservation and resource management practices, and installation of stormwater management structures, educational signage in select areas and pet waste stations.